larryhastings/big/README.md

 4. *An inner class that inherits from a bound inner class, and which also wants to be bound to the outer object, should be decorated with `BoundInnerClass`.*

-5. *An inner class that inherits from a bound inner class, but isn't interested in being bound to the outer object, should be decorated with UnboundInnerClass.*
+5. *An inner class that inherits from a bound inner class, but doesn't want to be bound to the outer object, should be decorated with UnboundInnerClass.*

 Restating the last two rules: every class that descends from any `BoundInnerClass` should be decorated with either `BoundInnerClass` or `UnboundInnerClass`.